 Apart from holding the title of the longest beach in Asia, Marina Beach is where a lot (and we really do mean a lot) of Chennaites go to spend their free time with friends and family.
 Yes, it does get pretty crowded in the evenings, but when beach is bae nothing else matters.
 Here are the things we love doing at the ever sunny, ever sandy Marina Beach.
 Check them out.

 Here’s a history lesson: the lighthouse at Marina Beach was built in 1976 by East Coast Constructions and Industries (who also constructed the Gemini Flyover).
-So yeah, it really is pretty iconic.
-The lighthouse is now open to the public and did you know that it is one of the few in the world that has an elevator and is also solar-powered?
-Get here if you want a fantastic view of the beach, and the best part?
-It costs just INR 20.
+So yeah, it really is pretty iconic and very much open to the public.
+Did you know that it is also one of the few in the world that has an elevator and is also solar-powered?
+Get here if you want a fantastic view of the beach, the Bay of Bengal and the cityscape in general.
+And the best part?
+The entry costs just INR 20.

 Sundari Akka Kadai